d-projects/to-do-list/README.md

-# to-do-list
+a# to-do-list

-This is a small web app of a to-do list, created using primarily JavaScript to manipulate the DOM.
-It is available online at: http://dulhan-todo.herokuapp.com/
+A simple web app of a to-do list.
+Available online <a href = "http://dulhan-todo.herokuapp.com/"> here. </a>

 A user can add a new to-do task, check off a task as finished, un-check off a task, and delete a task.
-Furthermore, the program saves the user's tasks so that closing and re-opening the browser doesn't delete any to-do data.
+The program saves the user's tasks so that closing and re-opening the browser doesn't delete any to-do data.

-Below is an screenshot of the to-do list web app with a few tasks added.
+Below is a screenshot of what it looks like with a few tasks added.

 ![](images/to_do_list_image.png)